 Including your rates (or a rate range) helps prospects know if your services are within their budget.
 You might also include packages that offer a discount.
 For example, $50/blog post or 10 blog posts for $450.
 Or you can include image sourcing and other related services as part of a package.

 Ready to make your freelance writing website awesome?
 You might want to check out the Freelance Writer’s Success Kit.
-It includes a 21 page printable guide and workbook to help you plan your client attracting website.
-You get it half-price when you subscribe below (along with a free gift to help you find paying clients, every day).
+It includes a 21 page printable guide and workbook, to help you plan your client attracting website.
+You get it half-price when you subscribe to my newsletter, (along with a free gift to help you find paying clients, every day).